 Add Freshness and Flavor with Detoxing Herbs and Spices

-Not only do they add fantastic flavor and aroma, fresh herbs and spices are powerhouses for detox support.
+Not only do they add fantastic flavor and aroma, fresh herbs and spices are powerhouses for everyday detox.
 And in some cases, like with cayenne, rev up your metabolism because of the heat from capsaicin.
 Many of these are also powerful natural anti-inflammatories.

 - Cayenne Pepper - Adds flavorful heat to soups, stews, dressings, sauces, and even smoothies